zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

   are false… the answer is right by coincidence of flawed reasoning."*

 #### What the findings suggest
 The diagnosis reframes the goal from "tune RL harder" to "fix the training signal so it rewards reasoning, not just answers," plus harvest capability the model already has.
 The natural next step is either process-reward or quality-gated preference learning (DPO) to teach the model to use sound reasoning.
-I chose to do DPO as the next step because it's cheaper.
+I chose to do DPO as the next step because it has lower cost.

-However, there is a hard ceiling: ~20% of the bucket (326/1,586 problems) is wrong on all 16 samples — zero gradient, unreachable by RL at any temperature.
-Genuinely new capability would need a larger model, tools (a solver), or distillation from a stronger teacher.

 ## DPO
 Based on prior diagnostics, we want to ask two questions:
 1. **DPO instead of GRPO:** is preference learning a better use of the Hard A bucket than GRPO?
 2. **Quality-gating:** if we reinforce only the reasoning-valid correct rollouts (not flukes), does that escape redistribution?

-The experiment uses GRPO-medium checkpoint to generate 16 rollouts on all 1586 Hard A problems (temp 0.6, seed 42).
-Then use Claude Opus-4.8 as LLM judge to grade every clean rollout (capped at 6 response per problem) as valid** (sound derivation), fluke (right number, unsound chain) or unclear.
-The valid rate is 43.5%, fluke rate 56.2%.
+The experiment uses GRPO-medium checkpoint to generate 16 rollouts on all 1586 Hard A problems.
+Then use Claude Opus-4.8 as LLM judge to grade every clean rollout (capped at 6 response per problem) as valid (sound derivation), fluke (right number, unsound chain) or unclear.
+The valid rate is 43.5%, and fluke rate 56.2%.

 We want to construct two versions of preference pairs:
 - Vanilla DPO: rollout with correct answer vs. rollout with incorrect answer.